Season 2: The Discipleship Dilemma

 Ep 23: Money as a Spiritual Indicator

-Ep 24: The Importance of Double Knowledge
+Ep 24: The Power of Hidden Ideas

 Related article